How To Rebuild Trust After Cheating: Clues From Research

 A good apology has at least four parts:

-• The third and possibly the most crucial part is the promise of corrective action to the current crisis.
-If you do not tell them you’re going to take steps to make it right, then your apology remains hollow.
+The third part above is possibly the most crucial part.
+If the cheater does not tell their partner how they are going to take steps to make things right, then the apology remains hollow.

 Apologies are more successful when they are prompt and include an expression of regret, an explanation for the violation, an admission of responsibility, a declaration of repentance, an offer of repair, and a request for forgiveness.